 So enjoy your search.
 Think with your head -- figure out the most logical small dog breed for you and your family.
 But also think with your heart.
 A breed that quickens your breath, one you have always dreamed about is one that you will be happy with for many, many years.

 PS: Every once in a while someone comes to me for a puppy, but really doesn't want a small dog.
 In this case, I generally recommend a Whippet.
 They are very loving and extremely clean.
-If you would like to look into this breed, check out the best Whippet kennel I have encountered, called Karasar.
+For more information on whippets, contact the AKC Whippet Page.